slatedocs/slate/source/includes/administration/_billing_settings.md

 Required | &nbsp;
 ---------- | -----------
-`daysBeforeAutoDraft`<br/>*integer* | The number of days after the billing date to continue gathering missing customer usage before the invoice is drafted.
+`daysBeforeAutoDraft`<br/>*integer* | The number of days after the billing date to continue gathering missing customer usage before the invoices is marked in review.
 Cannot be less than 2 days.
-`daysBeforeAutoApproval`<br/>*integer* | The number of days to review a draft invoice before it is automatically issued to the customer.
+`daysBeforeAutoApproval`<br/>*integer* | The number of days to review an in review invoice before it is automatically issued to the customer.
 `daysBeforeAutoPayment`<br/>*integer* | The number of days after the invoice has been issued before the customer's credit card is automatically charged.
 `daysBeforeCardWarnings`<br/>*Array[integer]* | Specify the number of days before notifying a customer of an expiring credit card.
 You can specify 1 to 5 values between 1 and 60.